brentp/goleft/docs/indexcov/help-sex.md

 Inferred Sex
 ============

-Since we have scaled coverage to have a median of 1.
-Chromosomes with a value of ~0.5 have a single copy of that chromosome while those with a value of 1 have 2 copies (assuming diploid organism).
+Since we have scaled coverage to have a median of 1, chromosomes with a value of ~0.5 have a single copy of that chromosome while those with a value of 1 have 2 copies (assuming diploid organism).

 Using that information, we can infer the copy-number state of the sex chromosomes and report.